 - use a range of channels to make engagement as accessible as possible to as wide a range of people as possible

 - hear opinions from a diverse range of backgrounds, both critics and supporters, including directly from individuals about their experiences and perceptions of Prevent

-- report on what the review finds and make this publicly available to Parliament and though the GOV.UK website
+- report on what the review finds and make this publicly available to Parliament and through the GOV.UK website

 - give due consideration to the public sector equality duty

 - place evidence at the heart what we do

 - develop robust information sharing agreements with government departments and public sector bodies

 - be as open as possible while complying with the law on disclosure, data protection and national security considerations